kantox/riak-dev-cluster/README.md

 Easily run a 5-node [Riak](http://www.basho.com/riak) cluster on OS X.

 The Basho documentation enumerates the [Five Minute Install](http://docs.basho.com/riak/latest/quickstart/).
-This tutorial is based upon a source build, which can be a time-intensive process in some environment.
+This tutorial is based upon a source build, which can be a time-intensive process in some environments.

 This repository uses the pre-packaged binaries for OS X (found in the [Downloads](http://docs.basho.com/riak/latest/downloads/) section of the documentation) to embed the Erlang runtime.
 This eliminates the need to build Riak from source and install Erlang.